Drunk Driving Can Have Devastating Effects

-MADD Canada (Mothers Against Drunk Driving) has fought for years to reduce and eliminate impaired driving.
+MADD Canada (Mothers Against Drunk Driving) has fought for years to reduce and eliminate drunk and impaired driving.
 There have been many successes as the provinces have changed their laws and children are taught to make better decisions.

 But there is a long way to go and much of that work is within my own generation.
 A generation of adults that grew up not thinking a whole lot about drinking and driving.
 Where the only goal was not to get caught and get a ticket on the weekend.
 For some, this is still the goal.
 They’ll say things like, “I’ll take the back way home”, or “I haven’t had that many”.